SharePoint/sp-dev-docs/docs/spfx/web-parts/guidance/intercepting-query-changes-in-webparts.md

 # Intercepting Query String Changes in Web Parts

-When building a web part that needs to take into account query string changes you can use the web API `window.location.search` to read the query string.
+When building a web part that needs to take into account query string changes, you can use the web API `window.location.search` to read the query string.
 However if the user proceeds to click a link on the page that contains the same path as the current URL and only the query string changes, the URL in the address bar will be updated but the page will not re-render (due to performance reasons).
 This document is aimed at showing how you can take advantage of other web APIs to track query string changes and respond to them in your web part.

-First let's assume you have a basic webpart class that renders the current query string.
+First let's assume you have a basic web part class that renders the current query string.

 ```typescript
 export default class HelloWorldWebPart extends BaseClientSideWebPart<IHelloWorldWebPartProps> {